Erectile dysfunction: Causes

 Surgical intervention for a number of conditions may remove anatomical structures necessary to erection, damage nerves, or impair blood supply.
 ED is a common complication of treatments for prostate cancer, including prostatectomy and destruction of the prostate by external beam radiation, although the prostate gland itself is not necessary to achieve an erection.
 As far as inguinal hernia surgery is concerned, in most cases, and in the absence of postoperative complications, the operative repair can lead to a recovery of the sexual life of people with preoperative sexual dysfunction, while, in most cases, it does not affect people with a preoperative normal sexual life.

 ED can also be associated with bicycling due to both neurological and vascular problems due to compression.
 The increased risk appears to be about 1.7-fold.

 Concerns that use of pornography can cause ED have little support in epidemiological studies, according to a 2015 literature review.
 According to Gunter de Win, a Belgian professor and sex researcher, "Put simply, respondents who watch 60 minutes a week and think they're addicted were more likely to report sexual dysfunction than those who watch a care-free 160 minutes weekly."
+A 2026 review shows that simple pornography consumption does not cause erectile dysfunction, the relationship between pornography and ED being much more complex.

 In seemingly rare cases, medications such as SSRIs, isotretinoin (Accutane) and finasteride (Propecia) are reported to induce long-lasting iatrogenic disorders characterized by sexual dysfunction symptoms, including erectile dysfunction in males; these disorders are known as post-SSRI sexual dysfunction (PSSD), post-retinoid sexual dysfunction/post-Accutane syndrome (PRSD/PAS), and post-finasteride syndrome (PFS).
 These conditions remain poorly understood and lack effective treatments, although they have been suggested to share a common etiology.